shlomif/my-real-person-fan-fiction/README.md

 money.

 That junkie stand up comedian whom I saw at a captioned twitter video was
-right: if you want to succeed as a writer, entertainer and amateur philosopher: don't work "hard".
+right: if you want to succeed as a writer, entertainer, and amateur philosopher: don't work "hard".

 ## Taylor Swift as an amateur